HeroCTF/heroctf.github.io/content/_index.md

   - "images/brands/logo-ywh.png"
   - "images/brands/logo-ledger.png"
   - "images/brands/logo-algosecure.png"
+  - "images/brands/logo-dga.png"
+  - "images/brands/logo-synacktiv.png"
+  - "images/brands/logo-lexfo.png"
+  - "images/brands/logo-opencyber.png"
+  - "images/brands/logo-rootme.png"

 # features
 features:
   enable: true
-  subtitle: "Next Edition: HeroCTF V6"
+  subtitle: "Next Edition: HeroCTF V7"
-  title: "New edition in October 2024"
+  title: "New edition in November 2025"
-  description: "We are preparing for the 6th edition of HeroCTF.
+  description: "We are preparing for the 7th edition of HeroCTF.
 In the meantime, you can find the challenges from our previous editions on our Github account."
   features_blocks:
   - icon: "las la-book"
     title: "Learn"